ourzora/zdk/README.md

 <a name="ZDK+mints"></a>

-### zdK.mints(where, filter, pagination, networks, sort, includeFullDetails, includeMarkets) ⇒
+### zdk.mints(where, filter, pagination, networks, sort, includeFullDetails, includeMarkets) ⇒
 Gets historic minting data for any NFT or any group of NFTs.

 **Returns**: <code>Promise.&lt;MintsQuery&gt;</code> - Mints graphql response